+Deadline to Initiate

-Address of Droporty Date of Deadline to Initiate Development Status of Housing Suggestor Activity Address of Property Acquisition Activity Status of Housing Successor Activity See Schedule B
+Address of Property Date of Acquisition Development Activity Status of Housing Successor Activity

+See Schedule B

 IX.
 DESCRIPTION OF OUTSTANDING OBLIGATIONS PURSUANT TO SECTION 33413

 Replacement Housing: The former Redevelopment Agency did not have any replacement housing obligations at the time of dissolution.